-[In highlights from Gamasutra's Member Blogs, our bloggers write about diverse topics, including how games can most successfully convey narrative, and the issues with modern stealth games.
+[In highlights from Gamasutra's Member Blogs, our bloggers write about diverse topics, including how games can most successfully convey narrative, who should own user-generated content, and the issues with modern stealth games.

 Member Blogs can be maintained by any registered Gamasutra user, while invitation-only Expert Blogs -- also highlighted weekly -- are written by selected development professionals.

 We hope that our blog sections can provide useful and interesting viewpoints on our industry.
 For more information, check out the official posting guidelines

 Here are the top member blogs for the week:

 - On Stories & Games: Point-Based Storytelling, Implied Narrative & How Interactive Stories Work